elsaVelazquez/airline_tweets_nlp/README.md

 Neutral tweets look a bit less descriptive, containing a lot of words found in other classes.

 ### Principal Component Analysis
-In effort to get a clearer idea of how our data is distributed, I used PCA with three components simply with the goal of visualizing the data in comprehendable dimensions.
+In effort to get a clearer idea of how the data is distributed, I used PCA with three components simply with the goal of visualizing the data in comprehendable dimensions.
 This process informed the [User Standardization](#User-Standardization) transformation.

 The first animation are three components before transforming/standardizing the users.
 The transformation's benefit can be seen in the lower animation.